 Simply you will get a better exchange rate in Thailand, with hotels or shops usually have a lower exchange rate than the many bank money changers.
 You do need to bring at least 10,000 Baht with you in the extremely rare chance that the Thai immigration authorities check.

 My preference is to bring some Thai baht and home currency.
-And only use the the ATM or credit card for emergencies.
+And only use the ATM or credit card for emergencies.

 Can I Use Credit Card In Thailand?

 Yes, credit cards are accepted all over Thailand but in the more small local family ran business they will more than likely not have the facilities to accept credit cards.
 In large cities and touristy areas, credit cards are generally accepted.
+There is normally an extra 3 to 5% fee added on to the final price when paying be credit card.

 How Much Money Do I Need For A Month In Thailand?